iExecBlockchainComputing/documentation/for-developers/confidential-computing/choose-your-tee-framework.md

 ## Let's build

 {% hint style="warning" %}
-Following steps will guide you how to build a Confidential Computing application.
+Following steps will show you how to build a Confidential Computing application.
 The environment you are about to use is a "develop" environment:
 - which can be reset at any time
 - where configurations and secrets might be inspected